BrightXiaoHan/FaceDetector/README.md

 So we create this project and add these features:

-- Add code for training stage, you can train model by your own datasets. ## TODO
+- Add code for training stage, you can train model by your own datasets.
 - Transfer all numpy operation to torch operation, so that it can benefit from gpu acceleration.
 It's 10 times faster than the original repo [mtcnn-pytorch](https://github.com/TropComplique/mtcnn-pytorch).
 - Provide unified interface to assign 'cpu' or 'gpu'.
 - Based on the latest version of pytorch (1.0) and we will provide long-term support.
-- It's is a component of our [FaceLab](https://github.com/faciallab) ecosystem.  ## TODO
+- It's is a component of our [FaceLab](https://github.com/faciallab) ecosystem.
-- Real-time face tracking.  ## TODO
+- Real-time face tracking.
 - Friendly tutorial for beginner.

 ## Installation